Lorin Maazel

 Lorin Varencove Maazel (/məˈzɛl/; March 6, 1930 – July 13, 2014) was an American conductor, violinist and composer.
 He began conducting at the age of eight and by 1953 had decided to pursue a career in music.
 He had established a reputation in the concert halls of Europe by 1960 but his career in the U.S. progressed far more slowly.
-He served as music director of The Cleveland Orchestra, Orchestre National de France, Pittsburgh Symphony Orchestra, Bavarian Radio Symphony Orchestra, and the New York Philharmonic, among other posts.
+He served as music director of The Cleveland Orchestra, Orchestre National de France, Pittsburgh Symphony Orchestra, Bavarian Radio Symphony Orchestra, the Münchner Philharmoniker and the New York Philharmonic, among other posts.
 Maazel was well regarded in baton technique and had a photographic memory for scores.
 Described as mercurial and forbidding in rehearsal, he mellowed in old age.

 Early life

-Maazel was born to American parents of Russian Jewish origin in Neuilly-sur-Seine, France.
+Maazel was born to American parents of Ukrainian Jewish origin in Neuilly-sur-Seine, France.
 His grandfather Isaac Maazel (1873–1925), born in Poltava, Ukraine, then in the Russian Empire, was a violinist in the Metropolitan Opera orchestra.
 He and his wife Esther Glazer (1879–1921), originally from Kharkiv, Ukraine, then in the Russian Empire, came to North America in 1900 after the birth of their eldest son Marvin (1899–1988), who later became a pianist and composer.

 Maazel was brought up in the United States, primarily at his parents' home in the city of Pittsburgh's Oakland neighborhood.
 His father, Lincoln Maazel (1903–2009), was a singer, teacher of voice and piano, and an actor (he co-starred in George A. Romero's 1978 horror movie Martin); and his mother, Marion "Marie" Shulman Maazel (1894–1992), founded the Pittsburgh Youth Symphony Orchestra.

 Maazel was a child prodigy and had perfect pitch.

 He had his first conducting lesson at age seven with Vladimir Bakaleinikov, making his debut at age eight, conducting the University of Idaho Orchestra in Schubert's "Unfinished" Symphony in Los Angeles in 1938.
 In the same year, he conducted the National High School Orchestra at the National Music Camp in Interlochen, Michigan.
 The following year, he conducted 11 concerts by the same orchestra at the New York World's Fair.
 At the age of eleven, he guest-conducted the NBC Symphony Orchestra on the radio.
 At twelve he toured the United States to conduct major orchestras.
 By 1943 he emerged as the conductor of the Philharmonic-Symphony Orchestra at New York City's Lewisohn Stadium performing César Franck's Symphony in D minor.
 He made his violin debut at the age of fifteen.
 He attended the Fanny Edel Falk Laboratory School at the University of Pittsburgh as a child, followed by Peabody High School and the University of Pittsburgh.
 Maazel studied briefly with Pierre Monteux in 1945.